-If the control receives a remote stop signal (O/Manual/Auto switch in the Auto position), the set completes its normal shutdown sequence (Figures 3-3 and 3-4).
+If the control receives a remote stop signal or the control detects the return of S1 voltage (PTC option installed), the generator set completes its normal shutdown sequence (Figure 3-3).
 (The remote stop signal is actually the removal of the remote start signal to the control.)

-The set stops after completing the Time Delay To Stop (0 to 600 seconds) and the cool-down at idle (0-30 minutes).
+The generator set stops after completing the Time Delay To Stop (0 to 600 seconds) and the cooldown at idle (0 to 30 minutes).